pimcore/pimcore/doc/Usage-of-tracking-manager.markdown

 ## 3 - Project specific data

 Adding project specific data to tracking items by extending the TrackingItemBuilder class.
-The extending class has to be defined in the OnlineShopConfig.xml.
+The extending class has to be defined in the OnlineShopConfig.php.

 ###### _Product Impression_